hdShang/arxiv-daily/docs/cs-AI/2025-12-21/papers/251217534v1-hydrogym-a-reinforcement-learning-platform-for-fluid-dynamics.md

 ---
 layout: default
-title: HydroGym: A Reinforcement Learning Platform for Fluid Dynamics
+title: "HydroGym: A Reinforcement Learning Platform for Fluid Dynamics"
 ---

 # HydroGym: A Reinforcement Learning Platform for Fluid Dynamics